The LORD and the Lord: an interactive online study

 James 1:7 For let not that man think that he shall receive any thing of the LORD (Jehovah: the context of James 1:5 is even more obvious in the Greek.
 James.
 1:5 reads para God, I:7 reads para the Lord).

-James 1:12 Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord (N-A, G:, L,T,Tr,A,N substitute he for the Lord*) hath promised to them that love him.
+James 1:12 Blessed is the man that endureth temptation: for when he is tried, he shall receive the crown of life, which the Lord (N-A, G:, L,T,Tr,A,N elliptical he for the Lord*) hath promised to them that love him.

 1. 1 Corinthians 9:25: an incorruptible crown for the self control, the temperance, to remain in fellowship, for overcoming internal pressures with the word